 Whether you are collecting wall art or stamps and photographs, make sure your home has a good balance of humidity all year.
 Increasing and decreasing of humidity may cause postage stamps to end up brittle and discolored and can even curl the corners on your photographs.
 A lack of moisture in the air can also make the paint used to create wall art brittle or cause it to crack.

 Are you a wine collector?
 Or a piano player?
 Humidity matters to you, too.
 A lack of humidity can cause the cork in a fine bottle of wine to crack or shrink, potentially ruining your vino.
 Too little humidity may also cause pianos, cellos, and other fine instruments to be out-of-tune or end up with cracks in the wood.

-Want to know if your home has the right balance of humidity?
-Call Chief/Bauer Service Experts Heating & Air Conditioning today for a free in-home comfort analysis to be sure your air isn’t harming your valuable home.
+Not sure if your home has the right amount of humidity?
+Call Chief/Bauer Service Experts today or schedule online for a free in-home comfort analysis and make sure your air isn’t hurting your valuable home.

 By Brian Sodoma, for Service Experts With autumn coming soon, homeowners will soon be getting ready for the cold months ahead.
 Cold weather adds even more demand on your heating system.
 To prepare your heating system for the heavy work it will be doing, regular HVAC maintenance should be on your...
 Continue reading

 When you hear the phrase ultraviolet light, you may imagine getting sunburned after a few hours spent relaxing at the pool.
 Having said that, UV light is also something you can use for enhancing indoor air quality.
 Sunscreen safeguards against UVA and UVB rays, but UVC is the type of light used in...
 Continue reading